VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

 };
 ```

+This exemplifies how **Specs** are chained together for derived classes by having at the top the **Spec** of the base class and adding new fields, relevant to the derived class, to its Spec.
+In this case, the **BgmapSpriteSpec** adds the last 3 attributes to the **SpritePec**.

 With these **Specs** defined, the original image can be displayed by instantiating a `Sprite` and positioning it appropriately:

 ```cpp